cssnr/playdrift-extension/README.md

 To open the options, click on the icon in the address bar when visiting `playdrift.com` and then click `Open Options`.

 # Browser Console

+You can view user profiles manually in your browser console using the following method.

 Make sure you are at `https://dominoes.playdrift.com/` and logged in before proceeding.